irohitb/rn-formly/README.md

 - Ingerated with optional progress bar to show user their progress while filling up a form
 - Allows throwing custom error and data validation
 - Includes loading component
-- Active support for feature and issue using git issue tracker
+- Instant support for feature and issue using git issue tracker

 ### Screenshots